 By Nicole Ganglani | Photo by Samantha Ong

 Ironman professionals August Benedicto, Sam Betten and Dimity Lee Duke are spending their time wisely indoors.
 Despite the significant change in their swim, bike and run routine, they all found ways to make up for their stalled training through different activities.

 “I didn’t have access to a gym so I just lifted heavy objects around the house,” says Duke, who’s been quarantined in Australia since travel restrictions were implemented.
 “I know kids don’t enjoy these things but doing chores is good for the body, too,” adds Duke.

-Duke emphasized the importance of moving the body instead of just sitting down all day.
-House chores like vacuuming the floor, washing the car or even cleaning has worked for her in the past few months as this is what gets her actively moving around her house.
+Duke emphasizes the importance of moving the body instead of just sitting down all day.
+House chores like vacuuming the floor, washing the car or even cleaning has worked for her the past few months as this is what gets her actively moving around the house.
 The triathlete from Australia suggests kids look for simple activities that will get their blood flowing consistently.

 “It’s harder in the Philippines because of the lockdown but if you have a wide enough backyard maybe you can run laps around it.
 If you want weights, then you can put a gallon of water in a bottle,” said Benedicto.
 “I’ve been doing band training since the pools are still closed and the simple activity of mopping the floor will work out your arms,” says Benedicto.

 “It’s definitely a different time and now I’ve been doing a lot of open water swimming since the pools are still closed,” said Australian triathlete Betten.
 “I go for a run by myself because this is a different time in the world so we’re adapting.
 Everyone has a responsibility.”